top of page

 Tech Check Service

 Television, Cellular and Internet services are some of your largest monthly costs.
-In addition, the bills and services that you receive are purposefully hard to understand and contain hidden costs with provider plans that are constantly changing.
+In addition, the bills that you receive are purposefully hard to understand and contain hidden costs with provider plans that are constantly changing.
 Plus, new technology often makes it hard to change to the many newer and less expensive alternatives.
 After months of research, I started Lower Tech Bills by auditing my own services and saving hundreds of dollars instantly while at the same time, getting new cell phones and lowering my monthly bills.
-Since then, I've saved people hundreds to well over a thousand dollars in immediate and ongoing costs.
-I've visited the providers, spending many hours online and in brick-and-mortar stores, learning how to save money and how to use new technology.
+Since then, I've saved many homes hundreds to well over three thousand dollars in immediate and ongoing costs.
+I spend many hours each week online and in brick-and-mortar stores, learning how to save money and how to use new technology.
 A Tech Check starts with a free Client Assessment Questionnaire which audits your current Television, Cellular and Internet needs.
-If you decide to use my service, I will show you a savings plan as well as train your household on how to "cut the cord" and use the many new options available.
-Let me do a free Tech Check and help you save money every month because you don't have the time, but I do.
+If you decide to use my service, I will show you a savings plan as well as train your household on how to "cut the cord" or maximize your current plans.
+Let me do a free Tech Check and help you save money every month because you don't have the time to find savings, but I do.

 Lower Tech Bills Audits Your Three Major Costs